Wandalen/wTesting/doc/version.eng/concept/TestSuite.md

 # Test suite

-A test suite is a set of test procedures and test data for testing a test object.
+Test suite is a set of test routines and test data for testing a test object.

-The test suite is contained in a separate file attached to it.
+A test suite located in its own file.
 The test suite consists of:

-- test routins;
+- test routines;
 - test options;
 - test data.

 ### Inheritance

-Test suite can [inherit](<../tutorial/SuiteInheritance.md>) some test suite and be inherited.
+Test suite can [inherit](<../tutorial/SuiteInheritance.md>) another test suite and can be inherited.

 ### Running procedure

-By default, each test routine of test suite runs in turn from first to last.
-The execution is consistent.
+By default, each test routine of a test suite is executed one-by-one from the first one to the last one.
+The execution is sequential.

 ### Test suite definition in a file

 ![test.suite.definition](../../images/test.suite.definition.png)

 The figure shows a section of code with a test suite definition.
 The test suite is called `Join` and has `silencing` [option](./tutorial/TestOptions.md).
-In this test suite, routine `routine1` is first tested and then` routine2`.
+In this test suite, the first tested routine is `routine1` and the second and the last one is `routine2`.

 [Return to content](../README.md#Concepts)